cyck/cyck/README.md

 ### Hi there 👋

+- ⚡️ Bruno Fernandes, almost 30
+- 💻 Software Engineer, currently working as a Lead Engineer at MobieTrain
+- ⚪️ Self-proclaimed minimalist
+- 🐶 Owner of a dog and two cats

 <!--
 **cyck/cyck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.